Grow Lavender! It’s is one of the best flowers, or herbs, to grow in your garden or landscape!

 French Lavender | Lavandula dentata | 1-2 feet |

 - Taller Lavenders: Spanish lavenders naturally grow taller.
-To achieve their full size, plant them further apart, around 24 inches between plants.
+To achieve their full size, grow lavender plants further apart, around 24 inches between plants.
 Good air circulation is also essential, especially in humid climates, to prevent fungal diseases.

-- Compact Bushes: For maintaining a shorter, bushier shape with English lavender, prune lavender in early spring before new growth appears.
+- Compact Bushes: Maintaining a shorter, bushier shape with English lavender.
+Prune lavender in early spring before new growth appears.
 You can use the cut flowers for essential oils, culinary uses or drying for sachets.
-More frequent pruning can further limit the plant's height and encourage a bushier form.
+More frequent pruning can further limit the plant’s height and encourage a bushier form!

-When planting lavender, consider the mature size of the variety you've chosen to ensure proper spacing for healthy growth and good air circulation.
-Here's a general guide:
+When planting lavender, think about the mature size of the variety you’ve chosen to ensure proper spacing for better growth and good air circulation.

-- Smaller Lavender Varieties (1-2 feet tall): For smaller types of lavender like English and French lavender, space plants 12-18 inches apart.
+- Smaller Lavender Varieties (1-2 feet tall): For smaller types of lavender like English and French lavender, grow lavender plants 12-18 inches apart.
 This allows enough room for each plant to reach its full size without crowding its neighbors.

 - Larger Lavender Varieties (2-3 feet tall): For taller lavenders like Spanish lavender (Lavandula stoechas), space new plants 18-24 inches apart.
 This additional space provides room for airflow, which helps plants grow without fungal diseases (especially in humid climates) so they can reach their full height potential.